 - Made in Taiwan

 How to choose the best badminton racket for you?

-Well, I have rated and listed the badminton rackets above but you must know the criteria to select the right racquet for you.
+Well, I have rated and listed the best badminton rackets above but you must know the criteria to select the right racquet for you.
 And, of course, the most important tool in the game must match your performance abilities.

 Before buying badminton racket, check the following factors: